sergmain/metaheuristic-docs/p/security.md

 For storing/verifying a password, Metaheuristic is using bcrypt method.
 You need to use an application [encript-password](/p/encrypt-password.md)  for producing a new encrypted password.

-After configuring master account you should be able to log in Metaheuristic.
+After configuring master admin account you should be able to log in Metaheuristic the first time.

 ### Concept of 'main company'
 Metaheuristic is using multi-tenant architecture based on Companies.